How to Keep Your Kids from Ruining your Park City Vacation

 One of only a handful of such rides in the country, the Alpine Coaster at Park City Mountain base area uses the natural altitude change of the mountain to create a thrilling ride down the slopes.
 Strap in and hold on as your car rushes downhill, zig-zagging through the foliage as you enjoy the fresh mountain air and beautiful mountain views.
 Children age 3 and up can accompany an adult.
 Riders over 54″ tall can ride by themselves.

 Get Groceries Delivered

-> You are on vacation.
+You are on vacation.
 The last thing you need to do is load up the kids and run to something as mundane as a grocery store.
 Get them delivered instead.
 Sure, it costs a little extra, but time is money, and vacation time is even more precious.
-In addition to local services like Grocery Girls, some grocery stores in town, including Smiths in Kimball Junction, have their own order-ahead system for customer use.
+In addition to local services like Grocery Girls, grocery stores in town, including Smiths and Whole Foods in Kimball Junction, have their own order-ahead system for customer use.

-> Put Them in Ski School
+Put Them in Ski School

 You can’t start them too young.
 The best way to get your little ones ready to rocket down the slopes with you is to put them in ski school.
 You could probably hazard out a few lessons of your own, but the certified ski instructors found at the resorts have the skills and experience necessary to turn your children into run-ready powder hounds.
 Children as young as 3 can enroll for beginner classes.
 Visit Park City Mountain or Deer Valley for more info.
 Both are fantastic, but you can’t beat Deer Valley.